 Contributions: Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
 Pursuant to O.C.G.A. §47-3-63, the employer contributions for certain full-time public school support personnel are funded on behalf of the employer by the State of Georgia.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employees were required to contribute 6% of their annual pay during fiscal year 2018.
-The School District's contractually required contribution rate for the year ended June 30, 2018 was 16.81% of annual School District payroll, of which 16.81% of payroll was required from the School District and 0.00% of payroll was required from the State.
-For the current fiscal year, employer contributions to the pension plan were \$8,018,109.00 and \$1,495.48 from the School District and the State, respectively.
+Employees were required to contribute 6.00% of their annual pay during fiscal year 2019.
+The School District's contractually required contribution rate for the year ended June 30, 2019 was 20.90% of annual School District payroll.
+For the current fiscal year, the School District's contributions to the pension plan were \$10,422,848.25 from the School District.